appium/ruby_console/osx.md

 - See [running on OS X](https://github.com/appium/appium/blob/master/docs/running-on-osx.md)

+#### Troubleshooting

+- If install fails, keep trying to install a few times.

 When using `Appium.app` make sure to set Appium -> Preferences... -> Check "Use External Appium Package" and set it to the path of Appium cloned from GitHub.

 Fix permission errors. npm shouldn't require sudo.